Shukk

-Shukk, also known as Shak, is a 2013 Pakistani mystery drama, aired on ARY Digital, and directed by Yasir Nawaz.
+Shukk, also known as Shak, is a 2013 Pakistani television mystery drama, aired on ARY Digital, and directed by Yasir Nawaz.
 It starred Adeel Hussain, Sanam Saeed and Ayesha Khan in the leading roles while Syed Jibran played a pivotal role.
 The drama was a big hit and includes in the highest rated Pakistani serials.

 Plot

 The story revolves around Sehrish and Ehtishaam, a happy couple.
 Suddenly, Sania, the once fiance of Ehtishaam arrives in their neighborhood.